David Bowie: Berlin on His Skin

 Between shadows, canvases and songs, the city that broke him and then remade him.

 From that radical, cosmopolitan season came five albums: Bowie’s Berlin trilogy – Low and Heroes (1977), Lodger (1979) – and for Iggy Pop, The Idiot and Lust for Life (1977).
-Bowie, exhausted by the cocaine spiral and fame that had devoured him in Los Angeles, was searching for an escape, a clean break from the characters that had made him an icon but now seemed “hollow”.
+Bowie, exhausted by the cocaine spiral and fame that had devoured him in Los Angeles, sought escape, a clean break from the characters that had made him an icon but now seemed “hollow”.
 Iggy was in no better shape.
 West Germany appeared as a refuge, and Berlin as the exact place to start again.

 At Bowie’s side was Brian Eno, a visionary mind and silent accomplice.
 Not a producer in the strict sense, but a catalyst of possibilities: with his Oblique Strategies — cards filled with aphorisms and perspective-shifting provocations — he pushed Bowie to attempt paths he might never have taken alone.
 The rarefied atmospheres of Low, the soundscapes of Warszawa and Neuköln, the electronic hypnosis of Heroes owed much to that alchemy: Bowie was searching for a new skin, and Eno offered him a laboratory of sounds he had absorbed from German Krautrock, from Kraftwerk to Cluster.
-Together they turned divided Berlin into a construction site of the future.
+Together they turned divided Berlin into a blueprint of the future.

-But beyond the sounds and the strategies, there was the man.
+Yet beyond the sounds and the strategies, there was the man.
 Bowie arrived worn out from Los Angeles, exhausted by himself, by cocaine, by characters he could no longer sustain.
 Years later he would put it plainly: “Life in LA had left me with an overwhelming sense of foreboding.
 I had approached the brink of drug-induced calamity one too many times and it was essential to take some kind of positive action.
 For many years Berlin had appealed to me as a sort of sanctuary-like situation.
 It was one of the few cities where I could move around in virtual anonymity.
 I was going broke; it was cheap to live.
 For some reason, Berliners just didn’t care.
 Well, not about an English rock singer anyway.”

 Bowie’s fascination with German Expressionism did not spring up overnight.
 As a teenager, still David Robert Jones at the Beckenham Technical School in Bromley, he studied art and design under Owen Frampton – Peter Frampton’s father – whom he would later remember as “an excellent art teacher and an inspiration”.
 From then on, he chased jagged lines and tormented figures: Erich Heckel’s woodcuts, Kirchner’s acid faces, the distorted sets of films like Wiene’s Cabinet of Dr. Caligari or Murnau’s Nosferatu.
 Images that already seemed like music, made of edges and shadows, of raw emotion without the need for plot.
 Small wonder those visions resurfaced in Sukita’s shots for Heroes, in the violent reds of Bowie’s Berlin paintings and in the soundscapes of Low.